easolhq/easolhq.github.io/docs/reference/objects/product/blog_post_section.md

 grand_parent: Objects
 ---

-When using a `blog_post_section` object you have access to the following attributes:
+When using a `Blog_post_section` object you have access to the following attributes:

 # blog_post_section.posts